|

 (2.1.2) |

-a theory built entirely from and its derivatives would
+a theory built entirely from

-avoid the problem that
+also avoid the problem that

-, as discussed earlier (see Eq.
+as discussed earlier (see Eq. (?)), transforms only up to a

-(?)), transforms only up to a gauge term under Lorentz
+gauge term under Lorentz transformations.

 However, such a restriction would be overly rigid — it does not